 The children have daily mathematics lessons and are encouraged to apply their knowledge to other areas of the curriculum.
 They learn and develop mental strategies and gain an understanding of the structure of the number system.
 Practical activities provide a sound basis for developing more complex mathematical operations that equip the children with the ability to solve real life problems.

 The school has an underlying structure for scientific activities to ensure individual progress.
 In Science, children will study life processes and living things, materials and their properties, and physical properties.
 They will be taught to develop skills that will enable them to devise experiments to investigate these contexts.

-Children are given the opportunity to use a wide range of Information Technology (IT) equipment such as computers, digital cameras, microscopes, camcorders and DVD players across all areas of learning.
+Children are given the opportunity to use a wide range of technology to support learning.

-The school possesses a range of desktop computers (class-based); interactive whiteboards (one in each class) and laptop computers.
+The school possesses a range of desktop computers (class-based); interactive whiteboards (one in each class) and netbooks.
 Through the school’s learning platform, we can provide a better way to build and share resources and extend children’s learning at home.

 A workshop approach gives children the opportunity to investigate and explore problem-solving activities and tasks are often open-ended so that they can gain confidence in their own predictions, searches and conclusions.

 Design and Technology requires children to use the skills and knowledge taught in all areas of the curriculum to enable them to design and make artefacts, etc., linked to their current topic.
 Children are taught to use tools, materials and equipment safely and to evaluate their own work.